biplabro/opencv-python-deeplearning/README.md

 # opencv-python-deeplearning
+Playing with the Python, because it's fun.
 Excercise templates and snippets.
 You are welcome to collaborate

 Tools used OpenCV4, Spyder4, GitKraken6